Oscar da Silva: College career

 After arriving at Stanford, da Silva injured an ankle in practice and missed a month.
 He averaged 6.2 points and 4.7 rebounds per game as a freshman.
-As a sophomore, he averaged 9.5 points and 6.0 rebounds per game. da Silva scored a career high 27 points and had 15 rebounds and three assists on February 1, 2020, in a 70–60 upset of Oregon.
+As a sophomore, he averaged 9.5 points and 6.0 rebounds per game.
+Da Silva scored a career high 27 points and had 15 rebounds and three assists on February 1, 2020, in a 70–60 upset of Oregon.
 As a result, he was named Pac-12 player of the week on February 3.
-On February 8, da Silva suffered a lacerated head that required stitches after a collision with Evan Battey of Colorado.
+On February 8, da Silva suffered a mild concussion and lacerated head that required stitches after a collision with Evan Battey of Colorado.
 At the conclusion of the regular season, da Silva was named first-team All-Pac-12.
 As a junior, da Silva averaged 15.7 points and 6.4 rebounds per game.
-He averaged 18.8 points and 6.8 rebounds per game as a senior. da Silva was named to the first-team All-Pac-12 and the conference Scholar-Athlete of the Year.
+He averaged 18.8 points and 6.8 rebounds per game as a senior.
+Da Silva was named to the first-team All-Pac-12 and the conference Scholar-Athlete of the Year.

 Professional career

 On March 24, 2021, da Silva announced he had signed on to play for MHP Riesen Ludwigsburg of Germany's Basketball Bundesliga for the remainder of the 2021 season.
 Following that, he began training in preparation for the 2021 NBA draft.

 After going undrafted in the 2021 NBA draft, da Silva joined the Oklahoma City Thunder for the 2021 NBA Summer League.
 On September 30, he signed with Alba Berlin until 2024.
 He won the German championship and the German cup title in 2022.

-On July 11, 2022, he signed a three-year-deal with FC Barcelona.
+On July 11, 2022, he signed a three-year deal with FC Barcelona.
+On June 23, 2024, da Silva parted ways with the Catalan powerhouse.

+On July 4, 2024, da Silva returned to the Bundesliga for Bayern Munich on a three-year deal.

+In March 2025, da Silva had surgery on his right knee and would remain sidelined for several weeks.
+He suffered a medial ligament injury in his right knee during the Euroleague game against Paris.

 National team career

 In 2016, da Silva played for Germany at the Albert Schweitzer Tournament, an international U18 tournament in Mannheim, Germany.
 He averaged seven points, 5.4 rebounds and 1.7 blocks per game and won the gold medal.
 Later in the year, da Silva averaged 9.5 points and six rebounds per game for Germany at the 2016 FIBA U18 European Championship in Samsun, Turkey, leading his team to a fourth-place finish.
 He helped Germany to fifth place at the 2017 FIBA Under-19 World Cup in Cairo, averaging 10.3 points and four rebounds per game.

+On August 5, 2023, da Silva premiered for the German national team in a friendly game against Sweden where he scored 9 points.